wghou/tinyworlds/README.md

 - [ ] Scale!
 Train on more GPUs and scale to multibillions of params by adding FSDP Support
 - [ ] Add more datasets (Terraria, Street Fighter, your favorite retro videogame!)
 - [ ] Replace the mean pool + concat in the action tokenizer with attention pooling (t to t + 1 then mean pool)
-- [ ] Accelerate dynamics training by producing, saving, and loading pre-processed tokens instead of full frames
+- [ ] Accelerate dynamics training by producing, saving, and loading pre-processed image patch embeddings instead of full frames
 - [ ] Try different optimizers (Muon, SOAP)
+- [ ] Try [AdaLN-Zero](https://arxiv.org/pdf/2212.09748) instead of FiLM (adds a pre-scale parameter)
 - [ ] Add new schedulers for MaskGIT like cosine and [Halton](https://github.com/valeoai/Halton-MaskGIT)

 **Please make a PR!
 I've added TODOs throughout and there are many small things to try which could offer massive performance gains.
 The codebase is meant to be built upon.**